automan-lang/AutoMan/README.md

 ## Learn More

-To get started, see our [documentation](https://docs.automanlang.org).
+To get started, see the Automan [documentation](https://docs.automanlang.org).

 ## Acknowledgements

-This material is based on work supported by National Science Foundation Grant Nos.
+The Automan material is based on work supported by National Science Foundation Grant Nos.
 CCF-1144520 and CCF-0953754 and DARPA Award N10AP2026.
 Microsoft Research also generously supported research and development by funding experiments on Mechanical Turk.